usalu/semio/README.md

 ## How does semio work?

 >NOTE: This only applies (and not to full extent) to v1.
-We are working on a complete rewrite with a totaly different metamodel, a different system architecture and hence aswell a different software architecture and different implementation.
-Short: Almost everything will change... but many more exciting things will come such as a persistance layer for easy sharing design components.
-No more complicated runtimes are needed such as Rhino, Grasshopper, Grasshopper Plugins at exact versions for sharing a type.
-A file server will be enough.
+We are working on a complete rewrite with a totally different metamodel, system architecture and software architecture.
+Short: Almost everything will change... but many more exciting features will come!
+Such as a persistance layer for easy sharing design components.
+A shared type no longer needs a runtime but parameters and geometry are persisted.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="docs/softwarequality/systemarchitecture/componentsdiagram-dark.svg">